INTERNATIONAL RELATIONS PROGRAM

 This course will complete the basic introduction to International Law.
 It will provide students opportunities for the analysis and synthesis of the role of law among nations.
 This course covers several topics such as recognition of states & governments, rights & duties, state responsibility towards aliens, the law of the law of the sea, and issues regarding international diplomacy.
 The course also makes contribution to the English level, analytical and critical thinking skills of the students.

 In this course we will address the major social, economic, and political developments in the Middle East, from the Ottoman period to the present.
 The course provides an examination of the Middle East from a historical and cultural context.
-Also, some countries such as Syria and Iraq, Turkey's relationship with these countries, important issues like terrorism are discussed in this course.
+Also, some countries such as Syria and Iraq, Turkey's relationship with these countries, important issues like terrorism are discussed in this course

 The aim of this course is to examine the politics of global social movements.
 The students are provided with theoretical and practical information about the structure of the social movements and the complex interaction process of this structure with political institutions.
 Within this aim, the course examines the causes of social movements, its effects on the globalization process and its consequences.
 The course analyzes the relationship between democratization, modernization, economic transformation, globalization and social movements.
 In this context, social movements in various countries and regions are discussed together with the historical developments.